mtsmn/IoT/devices/device_mgmt/index.md

 When the notify request is processed successfully, the value of the `rc` parameter is set to `200`.
 If the request is not correct, the value of the `rc` parameter is set to `400`.
 If the parameter that is specified in the notify request is not observed, the value of the `rc` parameter is set to `404`.

 **Important:** Devices must implement observe, notify, and cancel operations in order to support [Firmware Actions- Update](requests.html#firmware-actions-update) request types.
+Notify attribute changes requests are only used in the context of firmware requests.

 ### Topic for a Notify Attribute Change request